jpmayoute/jpmayoute/README.md

 - 👯 I’m looking to collaborate with **company in order to acquire new skills to achieve my goals and contribute significantly to the success of the company that will trust me**

-- 👨‍💻 All of my projects are available at [jpmayoute]
+- 👨‍💻 All of my projects are available at [jpmayoute.github]

 - 📫 How to reach me **jeanphilippe.mayoute@gmail.com**